vonstring/nexrender-action-mogrt-template/README.md

                     "Scale": [50, 50]
                 }
             }
-        ],
+        ]
+    }
+}
 ```

 ## Notes

-* Any `template.src` without a .mogrt extension will be ignored
+-   Any `template.src` without a .mogrt extension will be ignored
-* The value in `template.composition` will be ignored, as .mogrt files specify what composition to use on their own, but Nexrender requires one to be specified
+-   The value in `template.composition` will be ignored, as .mogrt files specify what composition to use on their own, but Nexrender requires one to be specified
-* Media replacement through essential graphics isn't supported (yet), but normal asset injection with Nexrender will work
+-   Like Nexrender, Medias are expected to use the file Url format.
-* Invalid .mogrt files will cause an error
+-   Invalid .mogrt files will cause an error